isabella232/js-azure-maps-plugin/README.md

 ## Introduction

-A control for [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) Azure Maps JS plugin to view and interact with AirMap's Contextual Airspace Rules.
+A plugin for [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) that allows you to view and interact with [AirMap's Contextual Airspace](https://developers.airmap.com/docs/contextual-airspace-overview) advisory layers.

 ## Requirements